cjybadbed/LanguageNotes/Latin/day2.md

 ##### 3rd Declension

-Most are declined like 3rd declension *i*-stem nouns with *-ī* instead of ∗-e* in the ablative singular.
+Most are declined like 3rd declension *i*-stem nouns with *-ī* instead of *e* in the ablative singular.

 Adjectives can be with one, two or three termination(s) for 3 genders' nominative forms.